Naveenravi07/call-code/NewIdea.md

 it failed to allocate the docker volmume.
 Then our consumers cant send messages to producer.
 So to prevent this we can enable custom message acknowledgement.

-# Tasks of orchestrator software

-The orchestrator will primarly have 2 phases of execution on every message.
-On the first phase it will run some scripts to check whether the system is capable of running this playground. ie(ram,volume left,port limitations).